alphanumeric3/alphanumeric3.github.io/content/blog/pdns-3.md

 ```

 Although there is a timeout on the very first DNS query for `an3` (since I took the primary down), queries after work fine.

+## Next steps

+After this, I'll start automating setup of PowerDNS itself and _also_ automate making DNS records when I run an Ansible playbook
+(for example, the playbook for `service` would make `A` records for `service.an3`).

+I could also try VRRP with Keepalived, so multiple servers can use one IP address.
+It's overkill here but still fun.

+Thanks for reading!